-This innovative, community-based, mixed-use building has been designed to provide an accessible public face and headquarters for Age Concern Enfield and Enfield Citizens Advice bureau, with upper floor living accommodation – 10 flats and 10 bedsits – for young adults with learning difficulties.
+This mixed-use building has been designed to provide an accessible public face and headquarters for Age Concern Enfield and Enfield Citizens Advice bureau, with the upper floor providing accommodation for young adults with learning difficulties.

 Developed by Christian Action Housing Association in partnership with the London Borough of Enfield, the building has been designed to focus around the shared double-height café and courtyard garden, creating a new local landmark on the corner of Nags Head Road and Hertford Road in Enfield.
 The ground floor meeting rooms are open to the public; as is the café.